matryer/present/beautiful-packages/beautiful-packages-in-go-london.md

 ---

-# *You are probably the first user of your package*
+# *You are probably (hopefully) the first user of your package*

+Force yourself to see things from the user's point of view...

 ---